stanford-cs324/winter2022/lectures/introduction.md

 How to do this computationally efficiently depends on the form of the language model $$p$$.
-In practice, we do not generally sample directly from a language model both because of limitations of real language models and because we sometimes we wish to obtain not an "average" sequence but something closer to the "best" sequence.
+In practice, we do not generally sample directly from a language model both because of limitations of real language models and because we sometimes wish to obtain not an "average" sequence but something closer to the "best" sequence.

 ### Autoregressive language models